 Of course, replacing IP with your IP Address. :)

 Once again, we’ll just use the mix of apt and lineinfile modules:

 already includes the configuration for upgrading security packages only, so we don’t have to alter that file.

 This one is easy – just install the fail2ban package:

 Ansible does not support pure interactive action, so we cannot set it up completely via Ansible, although we can install the package, so:

-Here we have to install a package and set-up cron to send daily mail about the logs:
+Here we need to install a package and set-up cron to send daily mail about the logs:

 That’s basically all there is to it.
 The whole playbook should look something like this:

 I encourage you to look further into Ansible.
-There are some topics that I didn’t go into here like how to use roles, variables and many other modules.
-You can write your own scripts or use ones written by the Ansible community using the Ansible Galaxy.
-Check it out, it’s very nice tool!
+There are some topics that I didn’t go into like how to use roles, variables and many other modules.
+You can write your own scripts or use the ones written by the Ansible community using the Ansible Galaxy.
+Check it out - it’s a very nice tool!